How web media coverage builds trust early, influences buyer decisions, and drives measurable pipeline and revenue growth.

 -

 Simple operational steps help as well, like PR-focused landing pages, UTMs on shared coverage, and CRM fields where reps can log when a prospect mentions a specific article, report, or analyst comment.
-When these are embedded into your RevOps motion, PR becomes measurable against the same KPIs as the rest of marketing.
+When these are embedded into your revenue operations motion, PR becomes measurable against the same KPIs as the rest of marketing.

 PR should not sit in its own corner with loose goals and soft KPIs.
 It should sit inside the revenue and marketing engine, aligned with your core marketing OKRs and growth targets, and planned alongside campaigns, content, and product launches.